Compulsory sterilization: China

-In 1978, Chinese authorities became concerned with the possibility of a baby boom that the country could not handle, and they initialized the one-child policy.
-In order to effectively deal with the complex issues surrounding childbirth, the Chinese government placed great emphasis on family planning.
-Because this was such an important matter, the government thought it needed to be standardized, and so to this end laws were introduced in 2002.
-These laws uphold the basic tenets of what was previously put into practice, outlining the rights of the individuals and outlining what the Chinese government can and cannot do to enforce policy.
+In 1978, Chinese authorities became concerned with the possibility of a baby boom that the country could not handle, and they initiated the one-child policy.
+To effectively deal with the complex issues surrounding childbirth, the Chinese government placed great emphasis on family planning.
+Because this was such an important matter, the government thought it needed to be standardized, and so to this end, laws were introduced in 2002.
+These laws uphold the basic tenets of what was previously put into practice, outlining the rights of individuals and how policy can be enforced.

-However, accusations have been raised from groups such as Amnesty International, who have claimed that practices of compulsory sterilization have been occurring for people who have already reached their one child quota.
-These practices run contrary to the stated principles of the law, and seem to differ on a local level.
+However, accusations have been raised from groups such as Amnesty International, who have claimed that practices of compulsory sterilization have been occurring for people who have already reached their one-child quota.
+These practices run contrary to the stated principles of the law and seem to differ on a local level.

-The Chinese government appears to be aware of these discrepancies in policy implementation on a local level.
-For example, The National Population and Family Planning Commission put forth in a statement that, "Some persons concerned in a few counties and townships of Linyi did commit practices that violated law and infringed upon legitimate rights and interests of citizens while conducting family planning work."
-This statement comes in reference to some charges of forced sterilization and abortions in Linyi city of Shandong Province.
+The Chinese government appears to be aware of these discrepancies in policy implementation at the local level.
+For example, the National Population and Family Planning Commission stated that "some persons concerned in a few counties and townships of Linyi did commit practices that violated the law and infringed upon legitimate rights and interests of citizens while conducting family planning work."
+This statement comes in reference to some charges of forced sterilization and abortions in Linyi City of Shandong Province.

 The policy requires a "social compensation fee" for those who have more than the legal number of children.
-According to Forbes editor Heng Shao, critics claims this fee is a toll on the poor but not the rich.
+According to Forbes editor Heng Shao, critics claim this fee is a toll on the poor but not the rich.
 But after 2016, the country has allowed parents to give birth to two children.
-In 2017, the government offered to surgically remove the IUDs that had been implanted in women to force them to adhere to the one child policy, if they qualified to have a second child.
-The removal of these long used IUDs is a major surgery and many women are not informed of the risks that are associated with the surgery, such as bleeding, infection, and removal of the uterus.
+In 2017, the government offered to surgically remove the implanted IUDs if they were qualified to have a second child.
+The removal of these long-used IUDs is a major surgery, and many women are not informed of the risks associated with the surgery, such as bleeding, infection, and removal of the uterus.

 Xinjiang

 Beginning in 2019, reports of forced sterilization in Xinjiang began to surface.
 In 2020, public reporting continued to indicate that large-scale compulsory sterilization was being carried out.
-While national sterilization rates have fallen since the passing of the two child policy in 2016, there has been a sharp increase in the amount of sterilizations in Xinjiang.
-Many of these surgeries have been forced according to reports, but this is difficult to confirm due to the closed off nature of the area.
+While national sterilization rates have fallen since the passing of the two-child policy in 2016, there has been a sharp increase in the amount of sterilizations in Xinjiang.
+Many of these surgeries have been forced, according to reports, but this is difficult to confirm due to the closed-off nature of the area.
 These measures have sometimes been characterised as part of an ongoing Uyghur genocide in the province.